Existence proofs of traveling wave solutions on an infinite strip for the suspension bridge equation and proof of orbital stability: Constructive proof of existence

 \subsection{Approximate inverse}

 In order to be able to apply Theorem \ref{thm:existence}, it remains to construct an approximate inverse $\mathbb{A}$ for $D\mathbb{F}(\bu)$.
 For this purpose, we recall the construction established in \cite{Cadiot2023}.
 Let $N = (N_1, N_2) \in \mathbb{N}^2$ be the numerical truncation size of our operators.
-In practice, we choose $N_1 \leq N^0_1$ and $N_2 \leq N^0_2$, where $N^0$ is the size of our sequences.
+In practice, we choose $N_1 \leq N^0_1$ and $N_2 \leq N^0_2$, where $N^0$ is the size of the numerical truncation of $\bar{U}$.

 Numerically, we construct a ``matrix'' $B^N$ approximating the inverse of $\pi^N DF(\bbu)L^{-1}\pi^N$.
 In particular, $B^N$ is finite-dimensional in the sense that $B^N = \pi^N B^N \pi^N$.
 Then, using \eqref{def : gamma and gamma dagger}, we define $\mathbb{B} : L^2_e \to L^2_e$ as